A Room-by-Room Guide to Holiday Decorating

 • Add potted rosemary to your kitchen countertops

-• Style a bowl of fresh persimmons or pomegranates
+• Style a bowl of seasonal fruits persimmons or pomegranates

-Our new home’s dining room is an walkthrough space/access point to all of the common areas of our home, and I’m excited to make it a festive space this upcoming season.
-For the table centerpiece, I like to keep things understated and simple.
-I’ve found a bowl of natural moss adds just enough color without going overboard.
-When we’re hosting, I always pull out our prettiest plates, glassware, serveware, and linen dinner napkins to help set the scene.
+For the table centerpiece, we like to keep things understated and simple.
+We’ve found a bowl of natural moss or fresh seasonal flowers in a vase adds just enough color without going overboard.
+When we’re hosting, we always pull out our prettiest plates, glassware, serveware, and linen dinner napkins to help set the scene.

 Dining Room Holiday Decorating Checklist: